rfigueroa/docs/content/cli/hook/view.md

 title: "View"
 linkTitle: "View"
 description: >
-  Learn how to inspect a step.
+  Learn how to inspect a hook.
 ---

 ## Command

 ```
-$ vela view step <parameters...> <arguments...>
+$ vela view hook <parameters...> <arguments...>
 ```

 {{% alert color="info" %}}
-For more information, you can run `vela view step --help`.
+For more information, you can run `vela view hook --help`.
 {{% /alert %}}

 ## Parameters